Alex1s/scriptHelper/README.md

 # scriptHelper
-Adds some useful function to your CoC Scripts
+Adds some useful function to your CoC Scripts which are super cool! :)